• Skip to main content

 The fruit, which looks similar to a sweetcorn cone (in shape) is produced after the flowers have fully bloomed.
 There is a specific way of knowing these are ready to be eaten, and if they’re eaten before they become ripe enough, it has been said they can cause mouth irritation.
 The name deliciosa comes from the fruit being known as tasting delicious.

 Displaying and growing: These look fantastic in large rooms, hallways, within offices, and anywhere else that can cater to their size and caring needs.
 They will have to be trained to grow them tall, which is fairly easy when using a moss stick.
 If you don’t have the time or materials to make a moss pole, you can purchase them online or in garden stores which is probably a cheaper method.
-In the wild, this plant grows by climbing (climbing shrub) trees (epiphyte), so it gains its support and moisture from them – which a moss pole is used to imitate.
+In the wild, this house plant grows by climbing (climbing shrub) trees (epiphyte), so it gains its support and moisture from them – which a moss pole is used to imitate.

 Facts

-Origin:South Mexico to Columbia.
+Origin:South Mexico to Colombia.

 Names:Swiss cheese or just cheese plant (common). — Monstera Deliciosa (botanical/scientific).